Who can consign their items and become a seller?

 Do I ever need to re-tag an item?

-Yes, if you change a price, edit the description or decide to sell an item at half price (discount) on the last day of the sale.
+Yes, if you change a price, edit the description or decide to sell an item at half price (discount) you will need to generate a new tag for that item.

 Do I have to use white card stock for the tags?